dgudim2/obsidian_vault/uni/Management/Lecture2.md

 ![[open-system-model.png]]

-- An open system is a system that interacts with its environment, meaning that it exchanges matter, energy, and information with the outside world.
-Examples of open systems include living organisms, social systems, and many industrial and ecological systems.
+- An open system is a system that *interacts with its environment*, meaning that it *exchanges* matter, energy, and information with the *outside world*.
+Examples of open systems include **living organisms**, **social systems**, and many **industrial and ecological systems**.
 Open systems are influenced by their environment and can adapt and evolve in response to changes in the environment.

-- In contrast, a closed system is a system that does not interact with its environment, meaning that it does not exchange matter, energy, or information with the outside world.
+- In contrast, a *closed system* is a system that *does not interact with its environment*, meaning that it does not exchange matter, energy, or information with the outside world.
 An example of a closed system is a sealed container, where nothing can enter or exit the container.
 Closed systems are typically theoretical constructs that are useful for scientific analysis or modeling.

-- It's important to note that most real-world systems are not purely open or closed, but exist on a spectrum between the two.
+- It's important to note that most **real-world systems are not purely open or closed**, but exist on a spectrum between the two.
 Even seemingly closed systems like a sealed container may still exchange heat with the environment or experience small leaks over time.
 Additionally, many systems can be viewed as open or closed depending on the level of analysis being used.
 For example, a cell can be viewed as an open system in the context of the nutrients and energy it absorbs from the environment, but as a closed system in terms of its genetic material and organelles.

 - With the help of a systemic approach, any **object** or process can be analyzed as __a whole__